decred/vspd/README.md

   backups.

-- **Two-way accountability** - All vspd requests and responses are signed by their sender, which enables both the client and the server to hold eachother accountable in the case of misbehaviour.
+- **Two-way accountability** - All vspd requests and responses are signed by their sender, which enables both the client and the server to hold each other accountable in the case of misbehaviour.
 For more detail, and examples, read [two-way-accountability.md](./docs/two-way-accountability.md).